COVID-19 pandemic in England: May 2020

-By 3 May, daily admissions to hospital had further reduced to around 1,000, while discharges continued to exceed admissions and thus the number of people in hospital was now around 10,500.
+By May 3, 2020, daily admissions to hospital had further reduced to around 1,000, while discharges continued to exceed admissions and thus the number of people in hospital was around 10,500.

 An app for the adult social care workforce in England was launched on 6 May to support workers during the COVID-19 outbreak.
 The Care Workforce app was developed by NHSX and the NHS Business Services Authority.
 The GMB union told members not to use the app, saying that managers could identify staff who had complained about pay, testing and personal protective equipment through a chat feature.

 On 11 May, a set of COVID Alert Levels were published by the Government and many restrictions in England were eased; people who were unable to work from home were encouraged to return to work, but where possible avoid public transport.

 On 12 May, the number of people in hospital fell below 10,000 and the total number of deaths in hospital since 1 March had grown to at least 24,500.

 By 21 May, the number of hospital patients was below 8,000 and daily admissions were around 700.

 On 21 May, the lockdown rules were amended in England to allow people to meet one other person from another household, outdoors, but to remain 2 m (6 ft) apart.
 Outdoor sports such as golf or tennis were allowed with members of the same household or with one other person from another household, while maintaining social distancing.
 Households were allowed to drive any distance in England to destinations such as parks and beaches, but not to Wales or Scotland.

 On 27 May, Matt Hancock announced NHS Test and Trace would begin operations the following day.

 The number of patients in hospital with COVID-19 continued to reduce and on 31 May was around 5,900.
 During the month at least 22,400 patients were admitted to hospital with COVID-19, the number of hospital deaths was around 5,200 and around 23,900 patients were discharged.